 The startup should now avoid analysis paralysis and go out demonstrating the solution to customers.
 The sooner this is done, the better because potential customers’ opinions matter and could be much more valuable than friends or even getting investor opinions.
 Opinions about the product from non-potential customers don’t matter and could be misleading.

 There are a couple of misconceptions the startup founder should avoid:

-- The customer I’m solving problem for today, is going to be the same one in years to come
+- The customer I’m solving a problem for today, is going to be the same one in years to come.

 In our next blog, we will focus on why it is so important to validate solutions as soon as possible, and market it first by having a landing page or registration form to do online marketing before building a product.
 We’ll discuss building a contact list without product, fund-raising, customer validation, and how to get a sense of customer acquisition cost.